The Cornwall We Know

 Welcome to the new format Policy and Intelligence Newsletter, which will explore a different theme each month, giving you data insights, policy analysis and signposts for further reading.
 There will also be regular sections providing a news roundup and Parliamentary stories of interest.
 In the month after exam results were released, we take a deep dive into education in Cornwall.

 - Cornwall’s health and care system is reportedly under 'ongoing extreme' demand.
-The medical director of the Royal Cornwall Hospital has said the , with an average of 51 patients at any one time.
+The medical director of the Royal Cornwall Hospital has said the emergency department was the "busiest we have ever been", with an average of 51 patients at any one time.
 There was an average of 28 in July 2020.

 - The Environment Agency is encouraging anglers to report sightings of salmon exhibiting symptoms of Red Skin Disease, after fish were seen with signs of the condition in Devon and Cornwall, as well as other parts of the UK.